What is the Water Quality in Mishawaka, Indiana?

-Compared to other US cities over 50,000, Mishawaka water quality ranks in the low-mid range for contamination excluding Lead.
+Compared to other US cities, Mishawaka water quality ranks in the low-mid range for contamination excluding Lead.

 Let’s look closer at what’s in Mishawaka’s water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Arsenic – Potential effect: Cancer